Rogovoi/UB/README.txt

-Simple CRUD application with using Spring Security.
+Simple CRUD application with using Spring MVC, Security and Hibernate.
 In future planned develop it to simple analogue of the jira